pabtomas/dotfiles/rodeo/README.md

 ### What did you plan for the next releases ?
 How can I contribute to this project ?

 You probably noticed that Rodeo does not have a first major release.
 Why ?
-Because Rodeo is in early stage development: it is ready to be used but is not mature.
+Because Rodeo is young: it is ready to be used but is not mature.
 To go further, Rodeo needs feedbacks for its implemented features.
 So expect breaking changes in the next releases.

 With time, Rodeo will be more stable.
 If you want to contribute and see Rodeo growing, use Rodeo for your project and open an issue later to see how we could improve it together.
 Any elaborated feedback will make Rodeo better.
 So do not hesitate to open an issue: this is currently the best way to contribute.

-Roadmap:
+**Long-term Roadmap:**
 - Make it works for Windows OS
 - Remove C backend:
-  - Replace libcurl with a Zig Http API
+    - Replace libcurl with a pure-Zig thread-safe HTTP/HTTPS lib,
+    - Implement one of these 2 solutions:
+        1. Replace libjq with a pure-Zig JSON processor lib,
+        2. Use ZON:
-  - Replace JSON format with ZON format
+            - Replace JSON format with ZON format,
-  - Replace libjq with a ZON processor API
+            - Replace libjq with a ZON processor lib